moq-wg/moq-transport/draft-ietf-moq-transport.md

 An Object can become unavailable, but it's contents MUST NOT change over time.

+A publisher MAY skip Group IDs in a track.
+A publisher MUST NOT skip object IDs within a group and every group MUST start at Object ID zero.
+Therefore, any gap in object ID indicates that an object exists, or at one time existed, at the publisher.

 Objects are comprised of two parts: metadata and a payload.
 The metadata is never encrypted and is always visible to relays.
 The payload portion may be encrypted, in which case